St. Clair, Blair County, Pennsylvania

 St. Clair is an unincorporated community and census-designated place (CDP) in Blair County, Pennsylvania, United States.
 It was first listed as a CDP prior to the 2020 census.

-The CDP is in eastern Blair County, in the southerrn part of Catharine Township.
+The CDP is in eastern Blair County, in the southern part of Catharine Township.
 It is bordered to the southwest by the Frankstown Branch of the Juniata River, which forms the border with Woodbury Township to the south.
 Pennsylvania Route 866 passes through St. Clair, leading southeast 2 mi to Williamsburg and northwest 1.5 mi to U.S. Route 22 near Point View.

 St. Clair sits at the southern base of Short Mountain, which rises 900 ft above the community to an elevation of 1790 ft.

+Education

+It is in the Williamsburg Community School District.